mathsaey/memu/README.md

 Rust emulator for the chip8 instruction set.

 This was built as a hobby project to explore writing a simple emulator and to explore rust.
 Don't expect idiomatic code here.
+Do expect overengineered code.

+This code requires the use of rust nightly.

 # Resources